Relativistic chiral description of the $^1S_0$ nucleon-nucleon scattering: Abstract

 \section{Abstract}

-Recently, a relativistic chiral nucleon-nucleon interaction is formulated up to leading order which provides a good description of the phase shifts of $J\leq1$ partial waves~\cite{Ren:2016jna}.
-Nevertheless, a separable regulator function that is not manifestily covariant was used in solving the relativistic scattering equation.
-In the present work, we first propose a covariant and separable form factor to regularize the kernel potential and then apply it to study the simplest but most challenging $^1S_0$ channel which features several low-energy scales.
+Recently, a relativistic chiral nucleon-nucleon interaction was formulated up to leading order which provides a good description of the phase shifts of $J\leq1$ partial waves [Chin.Phys.
+C42 (2018) 014103].
+Nevertheless, a separable regulator function that is not manifestly covariant was used in solving the relativistic scattering equation.
+In the present work, we first explore a covariant and separable form factor to regularize the kernel potential and then apply it to study the simplest but most challenging $^1S_0$ channel which features several low-energy scales.
 In addition to being self-consistent, we show that the resulting relativistic potential can describe quite well the unique features of the $^1S_0$ channel at leading order, in particular the pole position of the virtual bound state and the zero amplitude at the scattering momentum $\sim 340$ MeV, indicating that the relativistic formulation might be more natural from the point of view of effective field theories.